 Release planning is simply the act of determining what functionality you’re going to be able to deliver in a certain time frame.
 Obviously you want this data to be as accurate as possible.
 The greatest accuracy is gained by basing the Velocity on actual historical data.

 When developing software it is a fact that we spend way to much time and effort on implementing things that will only be used sometimes, rarley or NEVER!
 There are several studies covering this.
-One example is the famous survey by The Standish Group in 2004 that says:
+One such example is the famous survey by The Standish Group in 2004.

 The Agile community are trying to solve this in SCRUM by an approach of really focusing what is important for the customer right now, instead of the approach of focusing on everything-at-once.
 One examplary example of a product that focused only on the features used always and/or often is the.. iPod!